FAQs

 What are the enrollment periods for MA plans?

-You can enroll during your Initial Enrollment Period (IEP), the Annual Enrollment Period (Oct 15–Dec 7), or a Special Enrollment Period (SEP) after a qualifying event.
-There’s also a Medicare Advantage Open Enrollment (Jan 1–Mar 31) for switching or dropping your MA plan.
+You can enroll during your Initial Enrollment Period (IEP) when you first qualify for Medicare Coverage, the Annual Enrollment Period (Oct 15–Dec 7), or with a qualifying Special Enrollment Period (SEP).

 What are the pros and cons of UL insurance?